Salvia comes from the Latin word “salvere”, to heal.

 Sage has antimicrobial properties that keep infectious bacteria, viruses, and fungi at bay.
 Burning sage decreases the levels of aerial bacteria by up to 94%.
 It neutralizes dust, mold, and pet dander.
 It dispels negative energy, soothes stress, improves your mood and aides in better sleep.

-On August 11, I posted on making smudging bundles from sage grown in your garden.
-I added the steps to the process in my illustrated journal, above.
+Instructions for creating your own smudging bundles from sage grown in your garden and here.
+The steps to the process are in my illustrated journal, above.
 After the sage was harvested and wrapped it needed to dry.
-That process takes about 4 - 6 weeks and when I checked this morning, it was ready!
+That process takes about 4 - 6 weeks.

 The next step is to gather your materials.
 If possible, use natural materials.